How Artificial Intelligence is Augmenting Telehealth

 Partners Healthcare in Boston recently announced a 10-year alliance with GE Healthcare to develop new business models for applying AI to healthcare at Massachusetts General Hospital and Brigham and Women’s Hospital’s Center for Clinical Data Science.
 This “deep learning” technology will soon be used to improve radiology diagnostics, operational efficiency and much more.

-And if you thought that the HAL computer from the movie 2001: A Space Odyssey was amazing, wait until you see the newest AI advances.
+If you thought that the HAL computer from the movie 2001: A Space Odyssey was amazing, wait until you see the newest AI advances.
 There’s a company called FDNA that uses AI and facial analysis to remotely analyze genomic data and diagnose rare diseases.

-One note of caution: perfecting medical AI takes time.
+There is serious potential here, but perfecting medical AI takes time.
 IBM launched Watson for Oncology six years ago, and by year’s end it will be able to diagnose 12 cancers that account for 80% of the world’s cases.
 That’s still a remarkable achievement.
 Coupled with telehealth, it’s already saving lives worldwide.